Hard Palate Cancer

 Causes

 Currently, there is no exact cause of hard palate cancer.
 However, tobacco use and alcohol consumption contribute to the development of hard palate cancers.
-Genetic and other environmental factors are likely to have a combined effect in the development of hard palate cancer, as in other cancers.
+Genetic and other environmental factors are likely to have a combined effect on the development of hard palate cancer, as in other cancers.

 Human papillomavirus (HPV) infection can lead to the development of cancers of the tonsil, base of the tongue, and sometimes soft palate.
 However, the opinion that HPV does not play a role in hard palate cancers is common among experts dealing with this issue.